Welcome to today's edition of the Rush 24-7 podcast.

 Vote for Hillary.

-He was going to vote vote for never had voted Democrat in her life.
+Was going to vote for never had voted Democrat in her life.

-Sent me an email today since she was in line to early vote for Hillary, and the line was so long she left.
+Sent me an email today saying she was in line to early vote for Hillary, and the line was so long she left.

 She's listening to my program, heard me announce that the FBI had reopened the email investigation, and she's now voting for you.